medisoft/tumin/README.md

 ### Main Features
+* Unique Proof of Luck (PoL) to validate transactions
 * No PoW - You do not require powerful CPU/GPU/ASIC to validate transactions.
 * No PoS - You do not require big amount of coins to validate transactions
 * No single blockchain.
 It uses multiple inheritance like trees.